dojo/framework/docs/V3-Migration-Guide.md

     npm uninstall -S -D @dojo/core @dojo/has @dojo/i18n @dojo/widget-core @dojo/routing @dojo/stores @dojo/shim @dojo/test-extras
 ```

-**Note:** If your project is using `@dojo/widgets` and `@dojo/interop` these require upgrading to version `3.0.0`.
+If the project is using `@dojo/widgets` and `@dojo/interop` these require upgrading to version `3.0.0`.
 This can be done by running `npm upgrade` in the project root.

 It is also recommended to run `dojo version --outdated` to check for outdated cli commands.

+**Note:** The migration tool may create line lengths that violate your projects linting rules, be sure to run your linter and manually fix violations.

 ### Other notable changes: